-This morning, before Finley awoke, I climbed back into bed with a cup of tea and read Dominique’s story all over again:
+This morning, before Finley awoke, I climbed back into bed with a cup of

 "You always know when it is over, and it is almost never during one of those familiar moment’s of high drama- a big fight, a big betrayal, a big disgrace.
 We don’t hit love’s bottom with door slamming, fist-clenching, sob-choking fury.
 That’s when we are alive.
 Instead the death of a relationship seems to creep up very quietly, achingly; it makes it’s slow, sour presence felt in strange and subtle moments.
 The things you think you are fighting about- sex, money, work, children- those are never really the main event.
 They’re the skewed translations of deeper problems, curled up in the dark belly of love: problems of fear, or grief, problems with scar tissue that may long ago have knit itself over too thickly.

 When I think back over the unravelling of my marriage, things are clear now that were not then.
 But this story isn’t abut marriage and in any event I intend to protect the privacy of a couple that no longer exists to protest the accuracy of anything I might say.
 My story begins with the end of a marriage, the end of a household, the end of a home.
 It is about mourning, and the passage through what I came to think of as a living death- or perhaps, living a death.
 And it is about the way a house can express loss, and then bereavement, and then finally, the rebuilding of a life."

 I went to the doctor’s a few weeks ago.
 He held my hand as I sat and cried, and told me that in many ways the end of a relationship is worse than a death because "the buggers keep coming back."
 And I laughed through my snotty sodden tears, as he offered me tablets and comfort and counselling and in the end said that only time could heal a broken heart.